hilal-safi/TCP-Multi-Client-Chat-Server/README.md

 2. Multiple Clients Test: Connect multiple clients and test concurrent interactions.
 3. Connection Limits: Adjust the server’s client limit and test exceeding the limit.

+## Report

+The project includes a report titled **"Report - Socket Programming Assignment.docx"**.
+This report provides a detailed overview of the project's design, code structure, testing procedures, challenges encountered, and potential improvements.
+You can refer to it for an in-depth understanding of the implementation and development process.

 ## Future Improvements

 - GUI: A graphical interface for client interactions.